Milliman-PRM/qlikview-hosting/Release_Notes/MillFrame_Release_Notes.md

 A non-exhaustive list of what has changed in a more readable form than a commit history.

+### v4.2.5

+  - Remove the **Reset** button from the User Profile Password Settings so that our end users and not confused about which button performs which action

 ### v4.2.4

   - Fix the table formatting in the reset password email